LuwenWan/LuwenWan/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:

-- Nutrient Pollution
-- Contaminate Fate and Transport
+- Nutrient Fate and Transport
 - Watershed Modeling
 - Machine Learning and Artificial Intelligence
 - Remote Sensing and Earth Observations
 - Agricultural Practice Management
 - Climate adaptation and mitigation
+- Nature-based Climate Solutions
+- Beavers

 # Education to show in About widget
 education: